Enhancing poultry traceability in Western Australia

 Will the requirement to register also apply to the sale of fertile eggs, not to be sold for eating, regardless of size of flock?
 If so can you explain why the sale of eggs is a higher risk than the sale of live birds?

-Poultry breeder asked about 4 years ago
+Poultry breeder asked over 4 years ago

 Hi Poultry breeder, Thank you for your question.
 The proposal does not differentiate between fertile eggs and eggs for eating.
 DPIRD is seeking to find a balance between capturing information necessary for managing biosecurity risk but not impacting owners with small numbers of poultry.